greenbes/best-practice-docs/engineering/best-practices-python.md

 - Use descriptive names that indicate what the function does.
 - Include type hints for parameters and return values.
 - Where possible, adopt a `functional programming` design philosophy where functions are idempotent and side effects are handled separately
+- Prefer `map`, `reduce`, and `filter` for list processing
+- Prefer `itertools` iteration and looping instead of python comprehensions

 ```python
 # Example: